nickjbrowning/cscs-docs/docs/software/devtools/linaro-ddt.md

 ### Launch Linaro DDT

-To use the DDT client with uenv, it must be launched in `Manual Launch` mode (assuming that it is connected to Alps via `Remote Launch`):
+To use the DDT client with uenv, it must be launched in `Manual Launch` mode (assuming that it is connected to [Alps][ref-alps] via `Remote Launch`):

-=== "on local machine"
+=== "On local machine"

     Start DDT, and connect to the target cluster using the drop down menu for `Remote Launch`.
+    If you don't have a target cluster, the [`linaro-forge` uenv documentation][ref-uenv-linaro] explains how to set up the connection the first time.

-    Click on `Manual launch`, set the number of processes to listen to, then wait for the slurm job to start (see the "on Alps" tab).
+    Click on `Manual launch`, set the number of processes to listen to, then wait for the Slurm job to start (see the "on Alps" tab for how to start the Slurm job).

     <img src="https://raw.githubusercontent.com/jgphpc/cornerstone-octree/ddt/scripts/img/ddt/0.png" width="600" />

-=== "on Alps"
+=== "On Alps"

     Log into the system and launch with the `srun` command:

     ```console
-    # start a session with both the PE used to build your application
-    # and the linaro-forge uenv mounted
-    $ uenv start prgenv-gnu/24.11:v1,linaro-forge/24.1.1:v1 --view=prgenv-gnu:default
+    $ uenv start prgenv-gnu/24.11:v1,linaro-forge/24.1.1:v1 --view=prgenv-gnu:default # (1)!
     $ source /user-tools/activate
     $ srun -N1 -n4 -t15 -pdebug ./cuda_visible_devices.sh   ddt-client   ./myexe
     ```

+    1. Start a session with both the uenv used to build your application and the `linaro-forge` uenv mounted.

 ### Start debugging